YoniGelband/DictaCitationTool/README.md

 # Dicta Text Processing Project

-This project aimsto find the start and end to citations in rabbincal text books.
+This project aims to find the start and end to citations in rabbincal text books.

 ## Setup